Upcoming Fairfax County Public Library Author Programs

 Fairfax Prize

-Novelist Michael Cunningham received the 2008 Fairfax Prize for Lifetime Achievement in the Literary Arts at the 10th annual Fall for the Book Festival.
-Fairfax Library Foundation Chair, Alvah Beander, presented the prize recognizing Cunningham as an award-winning novelist including the Pulitzer Prize for The Hours.
+""Novelist Michael Cunningham received the 2008 Fairfax Prize for Lifetime Achievement in the Literary Arts at the 10th annual Fall for the Book Festival.
+The award was funded by the Fairfax Library Foundation, a partner with the Fairfax County Public Library and George Mason University.

 Tuesdays with Morrie author, Mitch Albom was the recipient of the 2007 Fairfax Prize.
 Former Chair, Joan Kane presented the Fairfax Library Foundation sponsored award.
 Albom founded three charities in his hometown of Detroit and donated proceeds from his most recent novel, For One More Day, to promote literacy.